jijingdeyi/NLG-fusion/README.md

 ## For testing
 We provide our test datasets in `../data`, which includes four test sets from four public infrared and visible image fusion datasets.

-Pretrained parameters are provided in https://drive.google.com/drive/folders/10z5WKA-iJFtix_4hBMfkhdROyjZAtasW?usp=drive_link
+Pretrained parameters are provided in [Google drive](https://drive.google.com/drive/folders/10z5WKA-iJFtix_4hBMfkhdROyjZAtasW?usp=drive_link)

 If you just want to test the performance of our model, you just need to run: